rxdu/jekyll_archive/resume/index.markdown

 ## <span style="color: CadetBlue ">PROJECTS</span>

-#### DARPA Robotics Challenge(DRC) Finals: Team WPI-CMU, WPI 07/2014-Present
+#### DARPA Robotics Challenge(DRC) Finals: Team WPI-CMU, WPI 07/2014-06/2015

-- Worked on drill task to control the Boston Dynamics Atlas Robot to drill a hole on the wall
+- Worked as the lead of wall task to control the Atlas Robot to drill a hole on the wall
+- Implemented the state machine and force control algorithm for drill motions
-- Working on a whole-body manipulation controller to enable the robot to perform varies of tasks as well as keep balance
+- Worked with [Siyuan Feng](http://www.cs.cmu.edu/~sfeng/) on the whole-body manipulation controller to enable the robot to perform varies of tasks as well as keep balance

 #### Robotic System for Use of Fall Risk Assessment in Home Environment, WPI 07/2013-05/2014

 - Worked out a robotic framework for home fall risk assessment
 - Implemented a web interface for Turtlebot2 platform to make the system accessible from a webpage
 - Studyed the navigation of robots in home environment and hazard detection for fall risk assessment

 <img src="/img/projects/fall_risk_turtle.jpg" width="275"/>
 <img src="/img/projects/web_interface.png" width="470" />